JoshDeiner/audio/code_quality_evaluator_prompt.md

 - Is the code organized according to the layered architecture principles?
 - Does the file structure match our project organization guidelines?
 - Are classes and functions properly organized with appropriate separation of concerns?
+- Does it follow the service boundaries and single responsibility principle?

 ### 2. Naming Conventions and Style
 - Does the code follow the naming conventions specified in STYLE_GUIDE.md?